Determine OS platform

 Sample Postgres Setup

-These deployment instructions used for reference while building cardano-db-sync tool.
-These are just for reference and ease of set up and consistency for those who are new to Postgres DB.
+These deployment instructions used for reference while building cardano-db-sync tool, with the scope being ease of set up, and some tuning baselines for those who are new to Postgres DB.
 It is recommended to customise these as per your needs for Production builds.

 Install PostgreSQL Server⚓︎